 This concept of a single origin chocolate could untimely help by adding an economic commitment to a single community.
-When it comes to chocolate there are many types to consider, such as the difference between organic and bio chocolate and grand cru quality.
+When it comes to chocolate there are many types to consider, such as the difference between organic chocolate and grand cru quality.

 The cocoa bean and chocolate can be found in a very large number of products such as, beverages, cooking ingredients and most desserts.
 Beneficial health benefits that are found in cocoa powder are believed to help prevent heart disease, reduce the risk of stroke, decrease blood pressure, improve kidney function, helps protect your skin against skin cancer, improves long-term cognitive functions, helps relieve stress levels, relives coughs and could even help you lose weight.

 In a recent study among millennials revealed the chocolate consumption in the United States has grown by more than 20% since 2000.
 Among this same age group survey showed 42% favor hot chocolate or tea over coffee.
 The overall chocolate consumption in the USA was 4.3 kg per person in 2014.
 In Europe, the Swiss and Germans have consumed the most chocolate in the same year with 9.0 kg and 7.9 kg per person.
 Both countries are amongst the top producers of chocolate products.